gammu/gammu/readme.txt

    ---------
    TIP: if you want to know more about changes and bugs in firmware in Nokia
         phones, visit www.mwiacek.com and check firmware subpage

+   Samsung

+    1.S300
+      * Only GIF pictures supported.
+Transfer pictures using --setlogo PICTURE, leave location parameter as 0.
+Data upload from phone not supported, --getbitmap and --getlogo only show location info.

+    2.All other models:
+      * Not tested, must verify wallpaper size for different models.
 -------------------------------------------------------------------------------
 Q. What models are supported ?